nadahossamm/automated-testing/README.md

 # automated-testing
-Test Codeforces login with chrome , firefox, edge all you need is to add your username , pass in exel sheet and run it
+Test Codeforces login with chrome , firefox and edge . all you need is to add your username , pass in exel sheet and run it